- Any Warpgate owned by your faction.

 If you play in a squad, you will have a few additional spawn options.

 You can spawn directly into a Sunderer, Galaxy or a Valkyrie owned and occupied by a squad member.
 If the vehicle is in the enemy territory, or allied territory that’s being captured by the enemy, then you also have to be within 1000m of the vehicle.

-Squad leader counts as two people.
+For the purposes of the “majority”, squad leader counts as two people.

 Using this implant will allow your squadmembers to spawn directly into any vehicle piloted by you.

 Spawn Beacon (Squad Beacon, “bacon”) can be deployed in any location with clear sky above.
 Spawn Beacon automatically becomes available to squads with at least two squad members.
 Spawning players are deployed via drop pod.

 Spawn Beacon becomes available to players at BR10 (not 100% sure on this one).

 Upgrading the Spawn Beacon reduces the spawn cooldown, but even at maximum rank the respawn timer remains considerably longer than for other spawn options.
 Spawn Beacon can be upgraded in the “Leadership Certifications”, located in the “Social” menu.
 Upgrading reduces the spawn cooldown.